DHTMLX/docs-suite/docs/grid/api/gridcolumn_properties/gridcolumn_htmlenable_property.md

 # htmlEnable

 @short: Optional.
-Specifies the HTML content (inner HTML) of a column
+Allows using and displaying HTML content in a column

 :::note
 If set to *false*, the content of the column cells will be displayed as a *string* value.